legitparty/path/README.md

 So far in the definition of PATH, there are definitions for 8ths, 5ths, and the resulting 4ths.
 All other intervals are undefined at this point.
 Defining 8ths and 5ths also implicitly defines 4ths.
 Theoretically, any modulo A against modulo B also implicitly defines modulo A-B, wherever the modulo B connects.

 In non-ideal inharmonicity conditions, an interesting property emerges from the non-equality of the smaller intervals: the logarithmic effects of differences in inharmonicity create logarithmic, irrational distributions of the smaller intervals, gaining the benefit of shaping the dissonant noise, lowering its average amplitude.
 That is, the imperfections are moved to where they benefit the solution.
-This may seem similar to “noise shaping”, but it is even better, because the noise is part of the solution.
+This may seem similar to "noise shaping", but it is even better, because the noise is part of the solution.

 ### Even Consonance Distribution via Self-Similarity